Asmat-Lab/ctf-writeups/HackTheBox/Starting-Point/Responder/writeup.md

   can be abused over the network
 - What Responder does and how hash capture attacks work
-- Local File Inclusion leading to outbound authentication — a real-world attack chain
+- Local File Inclusion leading to outbound authentication; a real-world attack chain
 - Offline hash cracking with John the Ripper and the rockyou wordlist
 - How to connect to Windows machines via WinRM using evil-winrm
-- This machine introduced Windows exploitation — a big step up from Linux-focused machines
+- This machine introduced Windows exploitation;
+  a big step up from Linux-focused machines